alesancor1/UbuconEU25/basic_level/intro.md

 - Basic knowledge of YAML syntax
 - Familiarity with Linux commands
 - Curiosity to build lean and fast containers

-Each step includes instructions, hints, and a `verify.sh` script to check your work.

 ---